 ICOPs is a union of law enforcement professionals, run by law enforcement officers with the experience, knowledge, and commitment to provide the best service of any union.

-Unlike other unions, the Illinois Council of Police and our attorneys still write, file and follow up on the time limits through each stage of a grievance.
-We work for our members.
+Unlike other unions, the Illinois Council of Police staff and our attorneys still write, file, and follow up on the time limits through each stage of a grievance.
 When something occurs on duty, our members call ICOPs and we handle everything with their collaboration and input.
 We believe a member should never be in the uncomfortable position of confronting their supervisor or Chief about an issue.

 There is a lot of incorrect information and misconceptions about forming or switching unions.
 Some points of confusion ICOPs frequently encounters: